National Martini Day:

 The Vodka Martini

-On October 4th we welcome this year’s International Vodka Day and we’ll be celebrating with our Original Potato Vodka.
+On June 19th we welcome this year’s National Martini Day and we’ll be celebrating with our Original Potato Vodka.
 We’ll be raising a perfectly mixed Vodka Martini to toast to the day which celebrates the foundation of what our business is built upon.
 But first, we are going to delve into a short history lesson…

 The story of who exactly invented it and where it came from is a little unclear.
 Purists believe a Martini is traditionally made with gin but over time ingredients and tastes changed.
 In the early decades of the 20th century, the popularity of Vodka increased and experimenting with existing cocktail recipes meant a Vodka variation of a Martini was created.
 The very first record of a Vodka Martini was in Ted Saucier’s book ‘Bottoms up’ published in 1951.